astronomer/docs/astro/cli/install-cli.md

 - Microsoft Hyper-V enabled.
 See [Install Hyper-V On Windows]( https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) or [Step-By-Step: Enabling Hyper-V on Windows 11](https://techcommunity.microsoft.com/t5/educator-developer-blog/step-by-step-enabling-hyper-v-for-use-on-windows-11/ba-p/3745905).
 - The latest version of the Windows [App Installer](https://apps.microsoft.com/store/detail/app-installer/9NBLGGH4NNS1?hl=en-ca&gl=ca).
 - Windows 10 1709 (build 16299) or later or Windows 11.
-- A container service, like [Docker Desktop](https://docs.docker.com/get-docker/) (v18.09 or higher).
+- A container service, like [Docker Desktop](https://docs.docker.com/get-docker/) (v18.09 or higher) or Podman.

 By default, the Astro CLI uses Docker as its container management engine for running Airflow locally.
 However, if your organization uses Podman to run and manage containers, you can configure the Astro CLI to use it instead.
 See [Run the Astro CLI with Podman](https://docs.astronomer.io/astro/cli/use-podman?tab=mac#configure-the-astro-cli-to-use-podman) for prerequisites and configuration steps.